Ricardo Miró

-Ricardo Miró Denis (November 5, 1883 in Panama City, Panama – March 2, 1940), was a Panamanian writer and is considered to be the most noteworthy poet of this country.
+Ricardo Miró Denis (November 5, 1883 in Panama City, Panama – March 2, 1940) was a Panamanian writer and is considered Panama's national poet.

 He traveled to Bogotá at the age of fifteen to study painting, but was forced to return to Panama in 1899 due to the Thousand Days' War.
-The magazine Isthmus Herald, where he worked for 10 years, published his first verses.
+His first verses were published by the magazine Isthmus Herald, where he worked for 10 years.

-Miró traveled to Spain between 1908 and 1911 where he had the position of consul in Barcelona.
-In 1909 his poem "Patria" (Native Land) was published.
+Miró traveled to Spain between 1908 and 1911, where he had the position of consul in Barcelona.
+In 1909, his poem "Patria" (Native Land) was published.
 His work was characterized as being nostalgic and filled with the author's thoughts about living away from his own native land.
-In 1917 he returned to Panama to serve as director of the National Archives until 1927, and as a secretary for the Academia Panameña de la Lengua until 1940.
+In 1917, he returned to Panama to serve as director of the National Archives until 1927 and as a secretary for the Academia Panameña de la Lengua until 1940.

 He died on March 2, 1940, in Panama City.

-He is the national poet of Panama.
+Youth

+Ricardo Miró Denis was born on 5 November 1883 in Panama City, then a part of the United States of Colombia.
+He was the son of Ricardo Miró Tuñón and his wife, Mercedes Denis.
+His paternal grandfather was Gregorio Miró Arosemena, a former governor of Panama between 1873 and 1875.